Notch Notch

 Introduction #

-0.9.23 is still being used actively on projects around the globe.
-It is stable, reliable and production-tested through years of continuous use by thousands of users.
-If you need a known quantity which you can jump right into and deploy today, 0.9.23 is ideal.
+0.9.23 is stable, reliable and production-tested through years of continuous use by thousands of users, and remains supported, but is no longer being actively developed.
+If you need a known quantity which you can jump right into and deploy today, or to work with existing 0.9.23 projects, or need compatibility with legacy licenses, 0.9.23 is ideal.

 When Notch 1.0 exits Open Beta later this year and becomes the Gold release, the gradual sun-setting of 0.9.23 will begin.
 We’ve worked to provide compatibility (where technically possible) to ease the transition between 0.9.23 and 1.0.